-First, we will illustrate the execution of a CAL program by an example.
+First, we will illustrate feartures of CAL by several examples.
 As explained in the previous section, CAL can distinguish itself when constraints are non-linear.
-The following is an example of proving a geometrical theorem; the four midpoints of the edges of a quadrangle form a parallelogram.
-The program is as follows.
+The following is an example of proving a geometrical theorem; The program is as follows.